The Dove Self-Esteem Project: Planning your PSHE Curriculum for next year

 Now is the perfect time to download our free PSHE Association-approved body confidence workshop to help your pupils’ self-esteem

-We know many teachers are currently planning their PSHE lessons or days for the next school year now, so this is the perfect time to download the resources in preparation.
+For teachers that are now planning their PSHE lessons or days for the 2018-19 school year, this is the perfect time to download the resources in preparation.
 They have been developed to support the school curricula in England, Scotland and Wales and are accredited by the PSHE Association.

 We also realise how difficult it is to fit in everything you want to cover.
-That’s why we recommend that the Confident Me single session can also be delivered to support the media studies curriculum, or as part of PRE lessons, covering identity, belonging and diversity.
+That’s why we recommend that the Confident Me single session can also be delivered to support the media studies curriculum, or as part of SRE lessons.

 These free, evidence-based resources are specially designed for teachers to feel comfortable and confident delivering.
 They provide everything you need to run successful curriculum-aligned body confidence workshops, including lesson plans, student activity sheets and supporting resources.